-During 2023, or during any compliance period that ended in 2023, we received a MCL, LRAA - TTHM violation that covered the time period of 4/1/23 through 6/30/23.
+In 2025, we received a MCL, LRAA - TTHM violation that covered the time period of 1/1/25 through 3/31/25.
 We are working diligently on our flushing program and working closer with our purchase system to improve our overall water quality to assure this does not happen again.